What is Indoor Mailmatch?

 How can I register?

-Through your local club!
-Your club should appoint (1) person to act as the mailmatch coordinator.
+Participating clubs, should appoint (1) person to act as the mailmatch coordinator.
 This person will collect and update the scores for all participants at your club with Archery Canada.
-You can register anytime before February 16th, anytime after that, will not allow for enough time to obtain the (6) scores required for a final score
+You can register anytime before February 19th, anytime after that, will not allow for enough time to obtain the (6) scores required for a final score

 Are there any costs or deadlines?

-It only costs $10.00 per archer to participate.
+It only costs $10.00 (+ processing fee’s if registering online) per archer to participate.
 Club Coordinators need to register all club participants to the Indoor Mailmatch coordinator by February 15th.
 Clubs or archers registered after this date, will be asked to pay a $25.00 late fee on top of the archer’s registration fee

 What are the rules?